The vessel

 Illustrated itinerary

 The vessel crossed several areas where the Andes virus is endemic in South America.
-Stops in chronological order, from Ushuaia to Gran Canaria:
+Stops in chronological order, from Ushuaia to Tenerife (Granadilla de Abona):

 -